DuongVu312/Linux-Programming-N-System/02 File System/README.md

 Summary:
 - The O_APPEND open mode will make the file offset to be positioned at the end of the file.
-- If we declare open mode just only O_APPEND the system call write() will return -1.
-That so we have to declare O_RDWR | O_APPEND.
+- If we declare open mode just only O_APPEND the system call write() will return -1,